cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 ## 3. Power Platform Tenant Isolation

-Power Platform tenant isolation is different from Microsoft Entra wide tenant restriction.
+Power Platform tenant isolation is different from Microsoft Entra ID wide tenant restriction.
 It does not impact Microsoft Entra-based access outside of Power Platform.
 Power Platform tenant isolation only works for connectors using Microsoft Entra-based authentication, such as Office 365 Outlook or